 Did you know that according to the National Institute of Health, someone who has missing teeth has a greater chance of having anxiety and depression?
 In addition, when someone has six or more missing teeth, depression and anxiety is significantly increased, according to the National Institute of Health.

-One of the most amazing benefits of dental implants is that you no longer have to be embarrassed of your missing teeth with the confidence your new teeth will bring you.
+One of the most amazing benefits are that you no longer have to be embarrassed of your missing teeth with the confidence your new teeth will bring you.
 No more avoiding family photos at weddings, not eating in public, or covering your mouth when you talk; instead, you will love the way you look and feel.

 Read More: Mindfulness in Dental Hygiene